5 Key Takeaways from NRF's 2023 Big Show

 Share This Post

-In this post, we explore five takeaways our team experienced during the three non-stop days of the 2023 Big Show.
+In this post, we explore five takeaways our team experienced during the three non-stop days of the NRF 2023 Big Show.
 The first two, customer experience and point of sale were obviously front and center as retailers both embrace and struggle with the influx of customers coming into the stores.
 The latter three takeaways, demand analytics, change management, and foundational elements, are key supporting factors that (when done well) help drive meaningful ROI and business results from investments in the shiny new tech.

 The Parker Avery Group at NRF's 2023 Big Show